xphyr/kubevirt-apiauth/README.md

 service-ca.crt:  8443 bytes
 ```

-The data listed for the "token" key is the information we will use in the next step.
+The data listed for the "token" key is the information we will use in the next step, your output will be much longer, it has been truncated for this document.
+Ensure when copying the value that you get the entire token value.

 ### Creating a kubeconfig for the service account

 We will create a new kubeconfig file that leverages the service account and token we just created.
-The easiest way to do this is to create an empty kubeconfig file, and use the oc command to log in with the new token.
-We will start by setting the KUBECONFIG environment variable to point to a file in our local directory, and then using the oc command log into the cluster:
+The easiest way to do this is to create an empty kubeconfig file, and use the "_oc_" command to log in with the new token.
+We will start by setting the KUBECONFIG environment variable to point to a file in our local directory, and then using the "_oc_" command log into the cluster:

 ```shell
 $ export KUBECONFIG=$(pwd)/sa-kubeconfig